Hamiltonian formulation of general relativity and post-Newtonian dynamics of compact binaries: Introduction

 The ADM formalism is the most often used Hamiltonian framework in the analytical treatment of the problem of motion of gravitating compact objects.
 The main reason for this is surely the very well adapted coordinate conditions for explicit calculations introduced by \citet*{arnowitt3-60} (generalized isotropic coordinates; nowadays, for short, often called ADMTT coordinates, albeit the other coordinates introduced by \citealp{arnowitt-62}, are ADMTT too), though also in Schwinger's approach similar efficient coordinate conditions could have been introduced \citep{schaefer-14}.
 Already \cite{kimura-61} started application of the ADM formalism to gravitating point masses at the 1PN level.
-In 1974, that research activity culminated in a 2PN Hamiltonian for binary point masses obtained by \cite{hiida-72}, \cite{ohta1-74,ohta2-74}.
+In 1974, that research activity culminated in a 2PN Hamiltonian for binary point masses obtained by \cite{ohta1-74,ohta2-74}, based on earlier work by \cite{hiida-72}.
 However, one coefficient of their Hamiltonian was not correctly calculated and the Hamiltonian as such was not clearly identified, i.e., it was not clear to which coordinate system it referred to.
 In 1985, full clarification has been achieved in a paper by \cite{damour1-85} relying on the observation by \cite{schaefer-84} that the perturbative use of the equations of motion on the action level implies that coordinate transformations have been applied; also see \cite{barker-84,barker-86}.
 In addition, \cite{damour1-85} showed how to correctly compute the delicate integral ($U^\textrm{TT}$) which had been incorrectly evaluated by \cite{hiida-72}, \cite{ohta1-74,ohta2-74}, and made contact with the first fully correct calculation of the 2PN dynamics of binary systems (in harmonic coordinates) by \cite{damour1-81}, \cite{damour-82} in 1981--1982.
+The 2PN periastron advance for binary systems has been obtained for the first time by \cite{damour-87}; generalized by adding to it the effect of the leading-order spin-orbit coupling, in 1988 \citep{damour-88}.